iliakan/javascript-book/en/02-browser/04-view-and-position/03-metrics.md

 # Metrics

-It is possible to position elements with javascript.
+It is possible to position elements with JavaScript.
 A simple example of such positioning is a tooltip which follows mouse.

 This section describes how to get/calculate coordinates of elements and their position.